Infrared Sauna Therapy For Immune and Detox Support

 • You can save $500 on High Tech Health by mentioning DrJockers.com as your referral source.

-For a portable, lower cost option, I really like the HigherDOSE Infrared Sauna Blanket here.
+For a portable, lower-cost option, I really like the HigherDOSE Infrared Sauna Blanket here.
 This is also low EMF and is designed by expert Sauna maker Dr Raleigh Duncan.
-Your head stays out of this which most people find really comfortable and their heat tolerance increases so they are able to stay in longer and get more benefits from the sauna therapy.
+Your head stays out of this which most people find really comfortable and their heat tolerance increases so they can stay in longer and get more benefits from the sauna therapy.

 You have easy control access with a controller to turn it on and off.
 Use the coupon code DRJOCKERS to save 15% off on HigherDOSE products including the Infrared Sauna Blanket.